International Exchange Students

 - Travelling to Bayreuth and Important Public HolidaysHide

-Bayreuth can be reached by train or bus from all major airports within Germany.
-This website gives an overview over all methods of transportation, times and prices from the different airports and train stations to Bayreuth.
+Bayreuth and Kulmbach can be reached by train or bus from all major airports within Germany.
+This website gives an overview over all methods of transportation, times and prices from the different airports and train stations to the University of Bayreuth.
 Within Bayreuth, we recommend using the app of the local bus network (called VGN) as this generally shows the most reliable connections.

 The Welcome Services as well as all other administrative bodies are only open during the weekdays (Monday to Friday).
 Supermarkets and other stores in Bavaria are closed on Sundays and public holidays.